Speed, certainty and transparency to the entire SWIFT community

 Now, we’re aiming to bring the benefits of gpi – speed, certainty and transparency – to the entire SWIFT community.

-Join us to find out more about how the Basic Tracker can help you track and confirm your payments, and what you need to do to get started.
+Join us to find out more about how the Basic Tracker and the four automated ways of confirming payments can help you track and confirm your payments, and what you need to do to get started.

 Payment confirmations 2020